akka/akka/docs/src/main/paradox/java/http/http-model.md

 transformed using one of the `withX` methods, `addHeader`, or `addHeaders`.
 Each of those will create a new immutable instance, so instances can be shared freely.
 There exist some overloads for `HttpRequest.create` that simplify creating requests for common cases.
-Also, to aid readability, there are predefined alternatives for `create` named after HTTP methods to create a request with a given method and uri directly.
+Also, to aid readability, there are predefined alternatives for `create` named after HTTP methods to create a request with a given method and URI directly.

 ## HttpResponse